freedomofpress/encryption-works/encryption_works.md

 Many PGP users mitigate this metadata leakage by using purposefully unspecific email subject lines, such as "Summer 2015" or "cat pics," or leaving the field blank.

 PGP also doesn't automatically guarantee anonymity.
 If I send a PGP-encrypted email from *tommy.collison@gmail.com,* it isn't hard to tell who the owner of the email address is, even though the content of the email is encrypted.
-For added security, combine PGP with a pseudonymous email account.
+For added security, combine PGP with a pseudonymous email address.

 There are two other steps you can take to decrease the amount of metadata leaked when using PGP e-mail encryption.
 The first is [TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy), an extension for Thunderbird that routes the app's traffic through the Tor network, enhancing your privacy.
 It's an involved process, but worth a look if you're comfortable with advanced settings.